How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Storm Surge Planning

 Properties within blocks of the ocean should plan for complete submersion scenarios.
 Elevation alone might not suffice when storm surge reaches 8 to 10 feet.
-Some homeowners install sacrificial systems, accepting that major storms will destroy equipment but choosing less expensive systems so replacement costs stay manageable.
+Some homeowners install less expensive "sacrificial" systems, accepting that major storms will destroy equipment but keeping replacement costs manageable.
+Others invest in highest-quality equipment with maximum corrosion protection, betting superior construction might survive submersion.

-Others invest in highest quality equipment with maximum corrosion protection, betting that superior construction might survive submersion.
-Neither approach is wrong, but making a conscious decision beats having no plan at all.
+Neither approach is wrong, but making a conscious decision beats having no plan.

-The Complete Recovery Process Timeline
+Complete Recovery Process Timeline

 Understanding the full recovery timeline helps manage expectations and plan appropriately.